maria-anna-gis/maria-anna-gis.github.io/index.md

 <h2>Other important bits!</h2>

-<p>I am competent in using Microsoft Suite, ESRI Suite and QGIS, and have corporate experience across all these products.
+<p>I have extensive corporate experience using Microsoft Suite, ESRI Suite and QGIS.
 I also have experience using Python and JavaScript.
-My long-term favourite geospatial processing tool is Google Earth Engine (GEE) simply because of how versatile yet powerful it is! </p>
+My favourite geospatial processing tool is Google Earth Engine (GEE) simply because of how versatile yet powerful it is! </p>
 <p> English is my mother tongue, but I am also currently learning Czech and German. </p>
 <p> I am proudly a Practitioner with the Institute of Environmental Management and Assessment <a href="https://www.iema.net/" rel="external nofollow noopener" target="_blank">(IEMA)</a> and a Registered Environmentalist (REnvP) with the Society for the Environment <a href="https://socenv.org.uk/" rel="external nofollow noopener" target="_blank">(SocEnv)</a>.  </p>
 <p> In my free time I seek out adventures, whether that be hiking, skiing or on my road bike.
-I am currently training for my second marathon, in May 2025, and hope to complete an Ironman in 2026!  </p>
+I am currently training for my second marathon in May 2025, and hope to complete an Ironman in 2026!  </p>